michhar/pytorch-azure-vm/README.md

-# fastaivm
+# New Data Science Virtual Machine Kernel for PyTorch 1.0 Projects

-The goal of this repository is to supply a simple mechanism for deploying the requirements for the [fastai course: Practical Deep Learning for Coders: Part 1](http://course.fast.ai/index.html).
+The goal of this repository is to supply a simple mechanism for deploying setting up a PyTorch 1.0 (Preview) environment (https://pytorch.org/).
 The button below deploys to an [Ubuntu-based Data Science VM](https://docs.microsoft.com/en-us/azure/machine-learning/data-science-virtual-machine/dsvm-ubuntu-intro) (NC-series) to azure and installs the relevant dependencies.

 **NOTE**: An Azure subscription is required - see below.